 SaaS case study example 2: Zenefits

-The title, hero image and fast facts box in Zenefits’ case study on Skilljar are visually engaging and offer an excellent example of case study design.
-In addition, the “Get Started” CTA button in the top right corner of the page stays in place as you scroll through the case study.
+The title, hero image and fast facts box in Zenefits’ case study on Skilljar offer an excellent example of case study design.
+We also love that the “Get Started” button stays in view as you scroll through the case study.

-The challenge section of this case study is weak, though, and doesn’t describe in detail the customers’ issues before purchasing Zenefits’ software.
+The challenge section of this case study is weak, though.
+It doesn’t describe in detail the customers’ issues before purchasing Zenefits’ software.
 The results section could also use more statistics to emphasize the pros of Zenefits’ solution.

 SaaS case study example 3: AppDirect

-AppDirect’s case study uses a short video to introduce its customer ADP, which is a great feature for audiences who prefer not to read text.
+AppDirect’s case study uses a video to introduce its customer ADP, a great feature for audiences who prefer not to read.
 The case study also uses a pull quote to explain the value of AppDirect from the customer’s perspective.

 However, the title of this case study could be stronger if it included a statistic and mentioned AppDirect by name.
 In addition, the written portion of the case study should explain why ADP chose AppDirect and how the implementation process went.